MobilityData/gtfs-validator/RULES.md

 ### E044 - Missing trip edge `arrival_time` and `departure_time`

-First and last stop of a trip must define both fields
+First and last stop of a trip must define both fields.

 <a name="E045"/>